PECOS-packages/PECOS/docs/install.rst

 https://github.com/PECOS-packages/PECOS

 Then, download/unzip or clone the version of PECOS you would like to use.
-Next, navigate to the root of the package (where setup.py is located) and run:
+Next, navigate to the root of the package (where setup.py is located) and run the command:

 >>> pip install .   # doctest: +SKIP